etwernerMIDS/Machine_Learning_at_Scale/Assignments/README.md

 The main focus of Project 3 is creating the entire data engineering pipeline, from end-to-end.
 A stream of data events are generated using Apache Bench, those events are then consumed by Kafka, filtered by Spark, and then stored in HDFS/Parquet.
 The data is then available for analysis using Presto.

-*All of these projects were completed for UCB's Master of Data Science Course W209 - Machine Learning at Scale.
-These were completed using a Google Cloud Platform Notebook Instance.*
+*All of these projects were completed for UCB's Master of Data Science Course W261 - Machine Learning at Scale.
+These were completed using a Google Cloud Platform Python Notebook Instance.*